Industries Impacted by The COVID-19 Outbreak

 Carnival’s stock was at a high of $43 on February 20 but has since declined to $12 on March 18 — a fall of 72% from its peak.

-Similarly, branded Google search volumes for major global hotels fell by an average of 4% from January to February.
-The worst-hit were Raffles Luxury Hotels (-33%), Choice Hotels (-19%), and Hotel Belmont, Aman Resorts, Ritz Carlton, and Disney Resort Hotels (all -18.5%).
+Similarly, branded Google search volumes for major global hotels fell by an average of 33% from February to March.
+The worst-hit was Park Inn by Radisson (-55%), and the Kempinski, Crowne Plaza, Sofitel, and Disney Resort Hotels show around a 45% decrease.

 COVID-19 News In Online Searches

 Google has altered its search results for coronavirus related queries.
-In just a matter of weeks, a simple SERP with the SOS alert on top has been transformed.
-Google keeps adding more features to the result page, including SOS alerts, Help and Information features, and Prevention, that we spotted in the US location after March 23.
+In just a matter of weeks, it has transformed a simple SERP with the SOS alert to a full-featured page.
+The result page for “coronavirus” has multiple SOS alerts, Help and Information features and Prevention, that we spotted in the US location after March 23.

-Above is a snapshot of Google search results for “coronavirus” showing COVID-19 alert labels, Knowledge Panels with clickable sections, common questions, and latest news from the media.
+A snapshot of Google search results for “coronavirus” showing COVID-19 alert labels, Knowledge Panels with clickable sections, common questions, and latest news from the media

 SEMrush analyzed 30 of the most popular United States media platforms to identify who benefited the most from covering the COVID-19 news.
-Heading the leaderboard was The New York Times and NBC.
-They both secured top spots in Google by hitting the first pages of coronavirus related organic online results 40 times.
+The New York Times and NBC both secured top spots in Google by hitting the first pages of coronavirus related organic online results 40 times.
 NBC News has appeared on top of the SERPs for 36 times.

-The coronavirus outbreak is worse than anyone could have imagined.
-We know how difficult and stressful this time is for every nation.
-Once we move past this crisis and get everyone well, we have to support one another and focus on repairing the impact on businesses worldwide.
+The coronavirus outbreak is worse than anyone could have ever imagined.
+Here at SEMrush, we know how difficult and stressful this time is for each and every nation.
+Once we move past this crisis and ensure everyone is on the road to recovery, we will have to prioritize supporting one another and focus on repairing the impact on businesses worldwide.

 Stay home and stay healthy!
 SEMrush will continue to provide you with the latest research, online search trends, and sentiment analysis that are key in highlighting the global economic change.